MartyJab/CTFs/README.md

-# Writeups of CTF Challenges about IT-Forensics and Blue Teaming in general.
+# Writeups of CTF Challenges about IT-Forensics and Blue Teaming in general

 ## Tools used:
 ### Malware Analysis: